-4.5.1 General Procedures (No changes proposed)
+4.5.1 General Procedures

-The Plan Review Team (PRT) will monitor the status of the fishery and the resource and report on that status to the Section annually when the fishery is open, or when directed to do so by the Section.
+The Plan Review Team (PRT) will monitor the status of the fishery and the resource and report on this status to the Section annually when the fishery is open, or when directed to do so by the Section.
 The PRT will consult with the Technical Committee and the Advisory Panel in making such review and report.
 The report will contain recommendations concerning proposed adaptive management revisions to the management program if necessary.